2012 Cultural Olympiad: Tales from the Bridge

 Tales from the Bridge was a vast poetry soundscape (among the largest ever created) commissioned by the Mayor of London for the 2012 Cultural Olympiad.
 The project was "installed for eight weeks along the entire length of the Millennium Bridge and experienced by an estimated four million people".
 Collaborators for the project included Martyn Ware (The Human League) and Eric Whitacre, whose composition prefaces the piece.
 The flowing narrative of the main section drew on "the fascinating history of the Thames and the people, stories, life and times on both banks of the river", providing "a contemplative auditory platform that links the City of London in the north with the Southbank and vice versa".
 Composed as a complex overlapping hybrid prose poem, and performed using subtle sonic textures and multiple interleaving voices, the text was conceived, written and vocally choreographed by Mario Petrucci.
 The project was shortlisted for the 2012 Ted Hughes Award.

+BT River of Music

+The BT River of Music was a series of free events, with music from every country participating in the Olympics performed on five stages down the Thames.
+There were artists from 204 countries who performed six concerts.
+The stages were located as follows: